r-fernandezz/downshape/README.md

 function and **renameVar** target.

 :heavy_check_mark: **\[spat_reso\]** : The initial spatial resolution of
-downloaded files is in the format “Xresolution*Yresolution”, for example, ”180*90” for a 2°x2° resolution or “360\*180” for a 1°x1° resolution.
-You can find the spatial resolution of downloaded files with the CDO command “cdo griddes path_to_your_file.nc” (check “xsize” and “ysize”).
-If you have the degree resolution of downloaded files, you can convert it as follows: Xresolution = 360 / XdegreeResolution and Yresolution = 180 / YdegreeResolution.
+downloaded files is in the format “XresolutionGrid\*YresolutionGrid”, for example, “180\*90” for a 2°x2° resolution or “360\*180” for a 1°x1° resolution.
+You can find the spatial resolution of downloaded files using the CDO command “cdo griddes path_to_your_file.nc” (check “xsize” and “ysize” argument respectively ‘XresolutionGrid’ and ‘YresolutionGrid’).
 The “reso” is a list that provides the resolutions of variables, and “vars” is a list that provides the names of variables after they have been renamed to the target.
 Provide the names of variables excluding the names of depth variables created automatically by the pipeline.
-The “desired_reso” is the resolution desired for all variables downloaded.
+The “desired_reso” is the resolution desired for all variables downloaded (XresolutionGrid = 360/XdegreeResolution and YresolutionGrid = 180/YdegreeResolution).

 :heavy_check_mark: **\[deep_level\]** : List start and end deep level by file created.
 To split variable to several files by deep level.
 First